Data storage

 DNA and RNA can be considered as biological storage media.

 Data storage is the recording (storing) of information (data) in a storage medium.
 Handwriting, phonographic recording, magnetic tape, and optical discs are all examples of storage media.
 Biological molecules such as RNA and DNA are considered by some as data storage.
 Recording may be accomplished with virtually any form of energy.
 Electronic data storage requires electrical power to store and retrieve data.

-Data storage in a digital, machine-readable medium is sometimes called digital data.
+Data stored in a digital, machine-readable medium is called digital data.
 Computer data storage is one of the core functions of a general-purpose computer.
 Electronic documents can be stored in much less space than paper documents.
 Barcodes and magnetic ink character recognition (MICR) are two ways of recording machine-readable data on paper.

 Recording media

-A recording medium is a physical material that holds information.
-Newly created information is distributed and can be stored in four storage media–print, film, magnetic, and optical–and seen or heard in four information flows–telephone, radio and TV, and the Internet as well as being observed directly.
+A recording medium is physical material that holds information.
+Newly created information is distributed and can be stored in four storage media–print, film, magnetic, and optical–and seen or heard in four information flows–telephone, radio, TV, and the Internet as well as being observed directly.
 Digital information is stored on electronic media in many different recording formats.

 With electronic media, the data and the recording media are sometimes referred to as "software" despite the more common use of the word to describe computer software.
 With (traditional art) static media, art materials such as crayons may be considered both equipment and medium as the wax, charcoal or chalk material from the equipment becomes part of the surface of the medium.

 Some recording media may be temporary, either by design or by nature.
-Volatile organic compounds may be used to preserve the environment or to purposely make data expire over time.
+Volatile organic compounds may be used to purposely make data expire over time or to reduce environmental impact.
 Data such as smoke signals or skywriting are temporary by nature.
-Depending on the volatility, a gas (e.g. atmosphere, smoke) or a liquid surface such as a lake would be considered a temporary recording medium if at all.
+Depending on the volatility, a gas (e.g., atmosphere, smoke) or a liquid surface such as a lake would be considered a temporary recording medium, if it could be considered a recording medium at all.